 Proposing a Cooperative Research Project

-All proposals for the establishment of a RCA CRPs should be tabled by a National Representative (NR) or a group of National Representatives at a Regional Meeting of the NRs (NRM) and, if recommended at the NRM for review as a potential CRP, the proposals should be forwarded to the Director RCARO for evaluation through an appropriately constituted Research Review Committee.
+All proposals for the establishment of a RCA CRPs should be tabled by a National Representative (NR) or a group of National Representatives at a Regional Meeting of the NRs (NRM) and, if recommended at the NRM for review as a potential CRP, the proposals should be forwarded to the Director RCARO for evaluation by the Research Review Committee.

 Proposed CRPs should be focussed on a well-defined regional theme, problem or need that is relevant to, or can be resolved through, nuclear science and technology, with consideration given to the RCA Strategic Priorities as well as complying with the priorities and criteria listed above in Section 2.